deltachat/deltachat-pages/en/help.md

   that a human has read or understood the message ;)

+### How can i remove an automatically created chatmail account? {#remove-account}

+If you use a default chat profile then removing it from within the Delta Chat app will automatically trigger deletion of all associated account data on the chatmail server.

+If you have set up your chat profile on multiple devices you need to remove it from all devices.

+For more info, please refer to [nine.testrun.org account-deletion](https://nine.testrun.org/info.html#account-deletion) for the default onboarding server, or the respective page from your chosen [3rd party chatmail server](chatmail).

 ### What happens if I turn on "Delete old messages from server"?

 - By default, Delta Chat stores all messages locally on your device.